-Non-tenured faculty who choose to be reviewed for reappointment or promotion before their last year of eligibility may not undergo another review for the same reappointment or promotion if the initial review did not result in a reappointment or promotion.
+Non-tenured faculty whose review for reappointment or promotion was unsuccessful may not undergo another review in any FAS department or program for the same reappointment or promotion or for a lower ladder rank, regardless of the timing of the initial review.
 Assistant professors whose review for associate professor on term did not result in promotion but who subsequently demonstrate notable and broad advances reflecting exceptional new achievements in scholarship, teaching, and service may, following a request submitted by the department or program and approved by the Dean of the FAS, undergo a review for tenure before the end of the penultimate year of the faculty member's term.
-Associate professors with tenure can be formally considered at the department level and, if appropriate, at the TAC level for promotion to professor more than once, but normally no more frequently than at two-year intervals.